How to start a new pay period

 Resolution

-To Access the Start of a New Period:
+Access the Start New Period screen

 Field Description